Dyrits/JS-REACT-RevalctCalculator/README.md

 ### Details | Comments
 This project is my first project using React.
-The calculator was made following a course on Udemy but was a bit improved from the original version.
+This project was made coding along while following a course on Udemy.
+It was improved a bit from the original version.

 I've already created a more interesting calculator (from scratch) with Vanilla JS as part of [The Odin Project](https://www.theodinproject.com/)'s curriculum, not using `eval()`.
 This other project can be found [here](https://github.com/Dyrits/WEBDEV-TOP-RTC).